make4all/psst/README.md

 A Handler is an abstract class that is designed to handle streaming data.
 This happens when [```DataHandler.handleDatum(): boolean```](https://make4all.github.io/sonification/classes/sonification_handler_DataHandler.DataHandler.html#handleDatum) is called.

 A ```DataHandler``` should behave in the following ways
-- It should handle data apporpriately based on its mode, whether paused, playing or stopped
+- It should handle data appropriately based on its mode, whether paused, outputting or stopped
 - It needs to decide whether data handling is done (in which case it returns false from ```handleDatum()``` or whether it is ok for the (unknown) next ```DataHandler``` class in the disptach order to receive the ```Datum```
 - If relevant, it should output the ```Datum```.
 A handler may have one or more [```DatumOutput```](https://make4all.github.io/sonification/classes/sonification_output_DatumOutput.DatumOutput.html) classes which are used to render the ```Datum```.
 The handler will loop through each, if they exist, and call ```DatumOutput.update(Datum)```.